Work experience

 Assigned after payment, the subscription ID links each subscription to its invoice and company, and enables backend logic to connect related records.

-Due to the number of subscriptions and variants available, the new interface aims to support internal users in accurately completing payment requests through progressive disclosure, data fetching, and automated field population.
+Due to the number of subscriptions and variants available, the new interface aims to support internal users in accurately completing payment requests through progressive disclosure with active and inactive item states.

 Comparison showing improved layout and field behaviour in the redesigned payment request creation process.